Sinister Six: Publication history

-The Sinister Six first appeared in The Amazing Spider-Man Annual #1 (January 1964).
+The Sinister Six first appeared in The Amazing Spider-Man Annual #1 (October 1964).

 Fictional team biography

 Original Sinister Six

 After suffering two defeats from Spider-Man, (Note: As seen in The Amazing Spider-Man #3 and 11-12.)
 Doctor Octopus is separated from his tentacle pack.
 After his tentacle pack breaks free and helps Doctor Octopus get out of prison, he contacts every known supervillain who had crossed paths with Spider-Man.
-Only Electro, Kraven the Hunter, the original Mysterio, Sandman, and the original Vulture respond.
+Only Electro, Kraven the Hunter, Mysterio, Sandman, and Vulture respond.
 As none of the members are willing to relinquish the honor of killing Spider-Man themselves, they decide to challenge Spider-Man individually with the order in which they face him determined by a random drawing.
 The Sinister Six kidnap Aunt May and Daily Bugle secretary Betty Brant, holding them hostage in order to force Spider-Man to confront them.
 Spider-Man defeats the Sinister Six members one-by-one, mocking their decision to battle him individually instead of as a team in front of Doctor Octopus, the last one to be defeated.

 "The Return of the Sinister Six"

 In The Amazing Spider-Man #334–339, Doctor Octopus recruits Electro, Sandman, Mysterio, and Vulture, along with the demonic Jason Macendale version of Hobgoblin (since Kraven the Hunter had recently died), as part of his plan to take over the world.
-However, this was a trick, part of a larger plan by which Doc Ock alone would be the master of the world, by releasing a chemical into the atmosphere that would cause pain in anyone who attempted to use cocaine; he would then sell his cure for the chemical to the rich and powerful.
-Sandman, who at this point in his career had reformed and was blackmailed into joining, aids Spider-Man in defeating the Sinister Six, and ultimately stopping Doc Ock's plans to conquer the world.
-Because Octopus' chemical is eating away the ozone layer, Spider-Man has no choice but to release the cure into the atmosphere.
+However, this was a trick, part of a larger plan by which Doctor Octopus alone would be the master of the world, by releasing a chemical into the atmosphere that would cause pain in anyone who attempted to use cocaine; he would then sell his cure for the chemical to the rich and powerful.
+Sandman, who at this point in his career had reformed and was blackmailed into joining, aids Spider-Man in defeating the Sinister Six, and ultimately stopping Doctor Octopus's plans to conquer the world.
+Because Doctor Octopus' chemical is eating away the ozone layer, Spider-Man has no choice but to release the cure into the atmosphere.